Lucianne Goldberg: Conservative activism and Watergate era

 In 1970, Goldberg and her friend Jeannie Sakol founded an organization called the "Pussycat League" to oppose the women's liberation movement, and in 1971 she and Sakol published Purr Baby Purr, a critique of feminism.

 During the 1972 presidential campaign, she joined the press corps covering Democratic candidate George McGovern claiming to be a reporter for the Women's News Service, though she was on leave of absence from that position.
-In fact Goldberg was being paid $1000 a week – $ in today's dollars – to spy on McGovern and those traveling with him on the campaign's planes.
-When recruited, she was told President Nixon himself had approved the spying, which was to include traditional political intelligence and information on personal habits: "'They were looking for really dirty stuff', [she] said.
-'Who was sleeping with whom, what the Secret Service men were doing with the stewardesses, who was smoking pot on the plane – that sort of thing.
+In fact Goldberg was being paid $1000 a week–$ in today's dollars–to spy on McGovern and those traveling with him on the campaign's planes.
+When she was recruited, she was told President Nixon himself had approved the spying, which was to include traditional political intelligence and information on personal habits: "'They were looking for really dirty stuff', [she] said.
+'Who was sleeping with whom, what the Secret Service men were doing with the stewardesses, who was smoking pot on the plane–that sort of thing.
 I was told to send it all along.'"
-Goldberg's role as a reporter-spy came to light in the Watergate hearings that led to the resignation of Nixon.
+Goldberg's role as a reporter-spy came to light in the Watergate hearings which led to the resignation of Nixon.

-Feminist Betty Friedan alleged in June 1973 that Goldberg, as an organizer of the Pussycat League, had been attempting to derail the passage of the Equal Rights Amendment by engaging in Watergate-style "dirty tricks" and by touring the country falsely telling women they would lose their husbands and rights to family support if the amendment was passed.
+Feminist Betty Friedan alleged in June 1973 that Goldberg, as an organizer of the Pussycat League, had been attempting to derail the passage of the Equal Rights Amendment by engaging in Watergate-style "dirty tricks" and by touring the country falsely telling women that they would lose their husbands and rights to family support if the amendment was passed.